 These employees are interested in working for organizations that demonstrate corporate social responsibility.
 Companies who provide their workforce with an opportunity to contribute to the greater good through volunteer activities will be more likely to engage those workers, while supporting their communities at the same time.

-After we initially published this article, we got many requests for concrete guidelines on establishing a strong HR foundation, so here is our Startup HR Checklist.
+After we initially published this article, we got many requests for concrete guidelines on establishing a strong HR foundation, so here is our Startup HR Checklist and even more practical: a downloadable Startup Employee Handbook Template.

 As Silicon Valley’s employees shift away from “the simple life” it’s up to companies to grow and evolve with them.
 Don’t abandon the perks that please people on a daily basis, but don’t ignore other employee engagement strategies that will help your organization continue to grow.